nrc4867/webcheckers/docs/DesignDoc.md

 ### UI Tier
-The UI tier contains classes that allow users make web requests and therefore allows for user interaction.
+The UI tier contains classes that allow users to make web requests and therefore allows for user interaction.
 The UI tier is responsible for using model, application, and session data to generate dynamic webpages that respond to changes in the programs state.
-The UI tier therefore is also responsible for handling of any AJAX calls that a users browser may send.
+The UI tier, therefore, is also responsible for the handling of any AJAX calls that a users browser may send.

 ![UI Tier Generation](UITierGeneration.png)

-The UI tier is build by the `Webserver` class when the application starts.
+The UI tier is built by the `Webserver` class when the application starts.
 When building the `Webserver` maps all the classes in this tier labeled 'Route' to different URLs.
 All Route classes implement the SparkJava interface `Route` which allows these classes to handle web requests and generate webpages for end-users.

 ![POST /validateMove](Validate&#32;Move.png)

-The UI tier handles events for game play.
+The UI tier handles events for gameplay.
 Above depicts the sequence that is executed when a player asks the server to submit a move for validation.
 When a player makes a move it must be validated on the server to ensure the move follows the rules of checkers.

 ![POST /submitTurn](Checkers&#32;Turn.png)

 Above depicts the average expected sequence for any particular checkers turn.
 When a player takes a turn they are expected to make a number of moves, then submit there turn for validation.
-The turn is either rejected or the moves are preformed on the board.
+The turn is either rejected or the moves are performed on the board.

 ### Application Tier
 The Application Tier holds the main interfaces between the Model Tier and users.
-It contains Players and PlayerLobbies, which allows users to sign in and player against other users.
+It contains Players and PlayerLobbies, which allows users to sign in and play against other users.
 It also holds the BoardController, which takes in moves from Players and updates the Model's Board accordingly.